 Pine Knoll Shores is the home of the North Carolina Aquarium, as well as, The Country Club of the Crystal Coast, which offers a range of memberships with amenities to residents and nonresidents.
 Their facilities include an 18-hole golf club, tennis courts, a swimming pool, a restaurant for breakfast, lunch, and dinner.
 Located on the waterfront, The Country Club of the Crystal Coast is an ideal setting for a wedding or any special occasion.

-For the couple dreaming of a sandy beach wedding, caterers and photographers are on Bogue Banks to lend a hand.
+For the couple dreaming of a beach wedding with a pink and blue sunset fading on salty waves, caterers and photographers are on Bogue Banks to lend a hand.
 White Swan BBQ & Fried Chicken and Crab’s Claw Restaurant are just two businesses in Atlantic Beach which offer catering.
 For reliable and professional photographs of your wedding, family reunion, or other special occasions contact Coastal Image Photography by Carolyn Temple or George Mitchell Photographic Services.
-Both of these businesses are located in Morehead City, but both businesses photograph weddings and and more on Atlantic Beach.
+Both of these businesses are located in Morehead City, but both businesses photograph weddings and more on Atlantic Beach.

 While you’re at the beach, why not venture out into the ocean on a fishing trip with the Captain Stacy Fishing Center in Atlantic Beach, NC.
-They offer half day, full day fishing trips, and even shark fishing.
+They offer half day, full day fishing trips, and shark fishing.
 Even if you don’t know how to fish, the folks at Capt.
 Stacy’s will teach you everything you need to know.
 Don’t miss an opportunity to explore the waters of the Crystal Coast where you can experience overnight bottom fishing.
-Some of the fish found off the Crystal Coast shores include silver snapper, trigger fish, amberjack, scup, porgies, banded rudder fish, blue fish, dog fish, vermilion snapper, and grouper.
+Some of the fish found off the Crystal Coast shores include silver snapper, triggerfish, amberjack, scup, porgies, banded rudderfish, blue fish, dogfish, vermilion snapper, and grouper.